Link Search Menu Expand Document

 A graph usually has a single set of vertices, but will output as many edge datasets as there are clusters.
 These will be then rebuilt inside the nodes to be processed.

-Graph Output Settings 📌
+Cluster Output Settings

 Important Notes

 The UID used for the tagging is NOT deterministic, and will change at each execution of the graph, and for each node.
 It is used under the hood only, and should not be edited, nor relied upon for any kind of tag-related operations.
-For the same reason, if you create custom tags starting with PCGEx/Cluster::, it will break existing vtx/edge associations.
+For the same reason, if you create custom tags starting with PCGEx/, it will break existing vtx/edge associations.

 Because of the reliance on the tagging system, if you edit Vtx and Edges before using them with a PCGEx node, make sure tags are preserved.